THE POOP ON PARROT PLOPSParrot Droppings

 - When pellets first came out I started giving my late great grey, Bongo Marie some of them as a test.
 I stopped feeding them because I could have used her droppings for modeling clay and she was having trouble passing them.
 She had been on mashes and fresh foods too long to eat pellets - Pellets with food coloring are not only very unhealthy and even toxic, but the food dyes will also color droppings in ways that it will be difficult to asses a parrot's health by the color and consistency of their droppings.
 It has also been shown that food coloring in pellets can compromise the proper digestion and metabolism of nutrients that parrots need to stay healthy.

-PROBLEM DROPPINGS- If your parrot has several unusual droppings that are not food related as discussed below, a consultation with an avian veterinarian is in order.
-There are a few colors that you need to be aware of because they may mean serious problems but before you think the worst, remember if any of the healthy foods you fed could have to do with the changes.- Tomato-soup colored droppings can signify heavy metal toxicity.
-Black or tar-colored droppings can mean internal bleeding.
-Bright red colored dropping could signify bleeding in the vent or cloaca.
-Pasty lime-green or yellowish droppings can be a sign of psittacosis or liver problems.
-A clay colored dropping may indicate digestive problems with involvement of the pancreas.
-Lack of urine can be a sign of dehydration.
-Small shiny crystals in the urates can show kidney/renal problems.
-Parrots shouldn't have to strain to poop.
+PROBLEM DROPPINGS- If your parrot has several unusual droppings that are not food related as discussed above, a consultation with an avian veterinarian is in order.
+There are a few colors that you need to be aware of because they may mean serious problems but before you think the worst, think for sure if any of the healthy foods you fed could have to do with the changes.- Tomato-soup colored droppings can signify heavy metal toxicity.- Black or tar-colored droppings can mean internal bleeding. - Bright red colored dropping could signify bleeding in the vent or cloaca. - Pasty lime-green or yellowish droppings can be a sign of psittacosis or liver problems. - A clay-colored dropping may indicate digestive problems with the involvement of the pancreas. - Lack of urine can be a sign of dehydration. - Small shiny crystals in the urates can show kidney/renal problems. - Parrots shouldn't have to strain to poop.
 If you have a hen parrot who is straining and produces no waste matter, she could have an egg she is trying to lay.
-Some hens can become egg bound so check with your vet if her discomfort continues. - If the dropping is missing any of the 3 parts, it could also have unhealthy causes if it lasts for more than a few days.
-Lack of urates with mucous in the dropping could indicate a parasite.
-Bacterial infections can have spidery threads in the urates.
-Most parrot droppings don't have a bad smell but some bacterial infections can make their poop have a bad odor.
-Lumpy droppings that are soft and harder within the feces can be caused by incomplete digestion, which can have several problematic causes.
-If a parrot has undigested seed or other foods in its dropping, a vet visit is in order as it is with the other problematic droppings mentioned above.
+Some hens can become egg bound so check with your vet if her discomfort continues. - If the dropping is missing any of the 3 parts, it could also have unhealthy causes if it lasts for more than a few days.- Lack of urates with mucous in the dropping could indicate a parasite. - Bacterial infections can have spidery threads in the urates. - Most parrot droppings don't have a bad smell but some bacterial infections can make their poop have a bad odor. - Lumpy droppings that are soft and harder within the feces can be caused by incomplete digestion, which can have several problematic causes. - If a parrot has undigested seed or other harder foods in its dropping, a vet visit is in order as it is with the other problematic droppings mentioned above.